Members $199 | Non-Members $299

 1:45 - 2:45pm

 Workplace conflict is inevitable.
 It’s also nerve-wracking, intense, and stressful.
 The good news: conflict can be powerfully productive when we know the right strategies for interacting during trying times.
-Rather than focus on a step-by-step process for conflict resolution, as many workshops, seminars and books do, this session acquaints participants with how to leverage the power of conflict and make conflict interactions
+This session explores how to leverage the power of conflict and make conflict interactions

-Participants are introduced to the four behavioral styles found in the workplace (a la Everything DiSC) and how each style acts and reacts in conflict situations.
-They are encouraged to consider that not all conflicts need resolution; rather, if one learns some basic strategies for each style in managing disagreements, conflict can be positive and productive.
+Participants will learn how different styles of behavior acts and reacts to conflict in the workplace, using the four behavioral styles of DiSC as a basis.
+They will consider that not all conflicts need resolution; rather, if one learns basic strategies in managing disagreements, conflict can be positive and productive.
 The end result: disagreements and conflicts lead to powerful results, including “better” solutions, more innovative approaches, and more trusting bonds between colleagues.

 Three Key Takeaways/Objectives

-- How to understand each of the styles in conflict, specifically with regard to the goals of each style in conflict, the fears of each style (in general), and what each style tends to overuse (behaviorally speaking) in a conflict situation; and
+- How to understand behavioral styles in conflict, specifically with regard to the goals of each style in conflict, the fears of each style (in general), and what each style tends to overuse (behaviorally speaking) in a conflict situation; and

 - How to have productive conflict with each of the four styles, providing four specific strategies for each that participants can begin applying right away.